Cysharp/MemoryPack/README.md

 ### Configure import file extension and member name casing

 In default, MemoryPack generates file extension as `.js` like `import { MemoryPackWriter } from "./MemoryPackWriter.js";`.
 If you want to change other extension or empty, use `MemoryPackGenerator_TypeScriptImportExtension` to configure it.
-Also member name is automatically convert to lowerCase.
+Also the member name is automatically converted to camelCase.
 If you want to use original name, use `MemoryPackGenerator_TypeScriptConvertPropertyName` to `false`.

 ```xml
 <ItemGroup>